 Candidates with an experimental profile are strongly encouraged to apply.

 Candidates can apply to (tenure-track) assistant, associate and full professor positions and are expected to have knowledge on relevant application domains of mechanics and processing of materials.
 She/he should have the aspiration to contribute to the creation of a strong, internationally renowned research group, while fostering a collaborative network with other academics working on the topic within the department, the university and industry.
 The candidate should contribute to the progress in the field of mechanics and processing of materials, and to make major contributions to the fundamentals of new materials and manufacturing techniques.

 The candidates will contribute to the existing BSc program Mechanical Engineering and the MSc program Mechanical Engineering within the department.
 The candidates will be supported in obtaining the University Teaching Qualification (‘BKO’).
 Next to teaching, the candidates will guide and supervise BSc and MSc students with their graduation projects and PhD students under the projects in the sections Mechanics of Materials, Polymer Technology, or Microsystems.

-Financing four (4) positions of 1.0 fte are financed by the Mechanical Engineering Department.
+Four (4) positions of 1.0 fte are financed by the Mechanical Engineering Department.
 The candidates will vigorously work on pursuing research grants from different sources, both national funds from the science foundation (TTW, NWO), but also European grants, including ERC grants.
 Experienced section members will guide younger candidates in writing proposals.